 But while the demand for transportation services grew in 2017, and is predicted to grow again over the next several years, Canada’s multi-billion-dollar trucking industry does not hold the same lure for Canadian workers it once did.

 Experienced drivers, now in mid-career, are sometimes daunted by modern technologies emerging in their field.
-Ottawa has signaled that autonomous vehicles are in our future, and is preparing provinces and the sector for that change.
+Ottawa has signalled that autonomous vehicles are in our future, and is preparing provinces and the sector for that change.

 We’re on the cusp of changing technology and we need to be innovative in how we approach these changesKelly Henderson, Executive Director of the Trucking Human Resource Sector Council Atlantic.